merrymayhem/delusionally_pythonic/README.md

 # delusionally_pythonic
-Ravings of a mad data scientist
+Ravings of a mad, bad data scientist